VirologyCharite/2019-berlin-python-course/README.md

 ## Description of course, aims, beliefs, etc.

 Broad range of students in the class.
 Help each other.
-Many of you came at this with no background & taught yourselves (e.g., Sam, Eppie).
 Be generous.
 Close the gaps.
 Make yourselves into a little community.
 Self support, teach, etc.

 Solve problems just over the horizon of what you can do without programming.